Leysdown-on-Sea

-Leysdown-on-Sea is a village on the east coast of the Isle of Sheppey in the borough of Swale in Kent, England.
+Leysdown-on-Sea is a village on the east coast of the Isle of Sheppey, in the borough of Swale in Kent, England.
 In 2020 it had an estimated population of 936.
 The civil parish is Leysdown and includes the settlements of Bay View, Shellness and Harty.
 In 2011 it had a population of 1,256.

 History

-It is noted in the Domesday Book as being called "Legesdun" and the name is thought to be derived from the Anglo-Saxon words Leswe (pasture) and Dun (hill).
+It is recorded in the Domesday Book of 1086 as being called "Legesdun"; the name is thought to be derived from the Anglo-Saxon words Leswe (pasture) and Dun (hill).

 A very small hamlet up to late Victorian times, it was developed a little after the arrival of the Sheppey Light Railway in 1903, though grand plans for the establishment of a large resort with hotels never materialised.
 The railway was closed in the 1950s.

 On 2 May 1909, John Moore-Brabazon became the first resident British citizen to make a recognised powered heavier-than-air flight in the UK flying from the Aero Club's ground at Leysdown in his Voisin biplane Bird of Passage.

+In 1961 the civil parish of "Leysdown on Sea" had a population of 565.
+On 1 March 1949 the parish was renamed from "Leysdown" to "Leysdown on Sea", on 1 April 1968 the parish was abolished to form Queenborough in Sheppey.
+On 1 April 1983 a parish called "Leysdown" was formed.